First-Time Home Buyer Guide Toronto (2026) | FHSA, RRSP & Costs | Own In Toronto

 20%

 Full 20% required.
-Mortgage insurance not available above $999,999.
+Mortgage insurance is not available above $999,999.

-CMHC Mortgage Insurance: If your down payment is less than 20%, you'll pay mortgage default insurance — between 2.80% and 4.00% of the mortgage amount, added to your mortgage.
-On a $700,000 mortgage (after $50K down on a $750K purchase), that's approximately $21,700 added to your loan.
+CMHC Mortgage Insurance If your down payment is less than 20%, you'll pay CMHC mortgage insurance, between 2.80% and 4.00% of the mortgage amount, added to your loan balance.
+On a $700,000 mortgage (after a $50K down payment on a $750K purchase), that's approximately $21,700 added to your loan, not paid in cash at closing.
+Use our mortgage calculators to model your exact CMHC premium.

-Sample Cost Breakdown — $750,000 Purchase in Toronto, Minimum Down
+Sample Cost Breakdown, $750,000 Purchase in Toronto, Minimum Down

 Down payment (5% on $500K + 10% on $250K)$50,000